jbladant/ORCA2-demonstrator/Tutorial.md

 Copy this zipped tarball to your HPC and extract the content

 ```
-scp PALEORCA2_demonstrator_forcings.tar.gz $path_to_your_HPC_directory
+scp PALEORCA2_demonstrator_forcings.tar.gz $WORK
 (after logging into your HPC)
+cd $WORK
 gunzip PALEORCA2_demonstrator_forcings.tar.gz
 tar -xvf PALEORCA2_demonstrator_forcings.tar
 ```

-You should now have a folder PALEORCA2_demonstrator_forcings/ with all the necessary files to run the demonstrator.
+You should now have a folder PALEORCA2_demonstrator_forcings/ with all the necessary files to run the demonstrator in your $WORK.

 ### 2. Compiling instructions